 Soft tooling - the sheet metal fabrication processes that include laser cutting, turret punches, and press brake forming.

-Stamping - accomplished using steel dies - progressive and stage - that are designed to stamp, bend, and form sheet metal.
+Stamping - accomplished using steel dies - progressive and stage - that is designed to stamp, bend, and form sheet metal.

 Tonnage - the amount of pressure applied by a press.

 Turret - a type of punch press used to punch sheet metal.
 Named after the rotating turret head above the metal that rotates to change tools.

 Welding - the joining together of two or more pieces of metal by melting or soldering them together, types include TIG, MIG, projection, and spot welding.

 Metal fabrication involves many tools, processes, and skilled professionals.
 At Openex, our fabrication experts take great pride in their ability to tailor their creations to your exact needs.
 From laser cutting to robotic welding to CNC machining, we do it all.
 Contact us now to discuss your project and find out how we can help.